-Alternatively, the latest releases and prereleases will always be at the GitHub Release page, just unpack them into *packs/vvvv-Message*.
+Alternatively, the latest releases and prereleases will always be at the GitHub Release page, just create a directory *packs/vvvv-Message* and unpack to there.

-There are a lot of help patches.
-Look at them, if you are in doubt, because there is a lot of information in them.
+Use F1.
+Look at the help patches, if you are in doubt, because there is a lot of information in them.
 The shortest route to try out Message, however, is the 101 girlpower.

-This is released with Creative Commons BY-NC-SA 4.0, so no commercial use from this free code, please.
+This is released with Creative Commons BY-NC-SA 4.0, so no commercial use!

-If you need a custom license other than CC BY-NC-SA 4.0 contact us at firstname.lastname@example.org
+If you need a license other than that contact us at firstname.lastname@example.org